demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ### Adding User Feed Subscription

-To initialize a user feed on the client side, *GetStream.io* requires user id and the user feed token.
+To initialize a user feed on the client side, *GetStream.io* requires the user id and the user feed token.
 So, we first need to pass it from the server side.

 As we did for the passing API key and App Id, we first need to extend the view model with the required properties